Peoria Birth Injury Lawyer Near You

 What if I signed consent forms during labor or before surgery?

-Consent forms explain known risks, but they do not give medical staff a free pass to ignore the rules of safe care.
+Consent forms explain known risks.
+But they do not give medical staff a free pass to ignore the rules of safe care.
 Even if you signed every document put in front of you, providers must still act as reasonably careful professionals.
 Negligent care is not excused by a generic consent form.

 Do birth injury cases always go to trial?